 PURPOSE:

-To provide recipients of Workforce Innovation and Opportunity Act (WIOA) funds with an update on the requirements for the storage and use of disability related and medical information
+The purpose of this WD Letter is to provide local Workforce Development Boards (Boards) and other grantees of Workforce Innovation and Opportunity Act (WIOA) funds with an update on the requirements for the storage and use of disability-related and medical information.

+This updated WD Letter provides Boards and other grantees with clarification on the implementation of WIOA’s nondiscrimination and equal opportunity provisions and an updated link to the State of Texas Combined Nondiscrimination Plan.

 RESCISSIONS:

-WD Letter 17-07
+WD Letter 17-07, Change 1

 BACKGROUND:

-The US Department of Labor provides guidance to recipients, as defined by 29 CFR §38.4(zz), on implementing the nondiscrimination and equal opportunity provisions of WIOA §188.
+The US Department of Labor provides guidance to Boards and other grantees on implementing the nondiscrimination and equal opportunity provisions of WIOA §188 in Title 29 Code of Federal Regulations (CFR) Part 38.